L.A. Rebellion: Influence and legacy

 A documentary, Spirits of Rebellion: Black Cinema at UCLA, features interviews with many filmmakers associated with the movement.
 Directed by Zeinabu irene Davis, it was screened as a work-in-progress on Saturday, October 8, 2011 as part of "L.A.
 Rebellion: Creating a New Black Cinema."

 L.A.
-Rebellion films that have been voted onto the National Film Registry: Killer of Sheep (1990), Daughters of the Dust (2004), Bless Their Little Hearts (2013) and To Sleep with Anger (2017).
+Rebellion films that have been inducted onto the National Film Registry: Killer of Sheep (1990), Daughters of the Dust (2004), Bless Their Little Hearts (2013), To Sleep with Anger (2017), Illusions (2020) and Bush Mama (2022).

+The L.A.
+Rebellion has continued to influence on aspects of contemporary Black music across the country.
+In 2009, popular Brooklyn-born rapper and activist Yasiin Bey, released an album titled, The Ecstatic.
+The Ecstatic's album cover photo is a still image taken directly from a shot in Charles Burnett's Killer of Sheep but overlain with a purple filter.
+Mos Def had named Killer of Sheep as one of his favorite films in a Pitchfork interview.